|Site Update On The Way|

 On Flora Day, there are four dances throughout the day led by the band:

-The first and last dances are led by Helston Senior Band, who are joined by the Junior Band, Beginners Band and invited guest players for the remaining dances.
+The first and last dances are led by Helston Senior Band, who are joined by the Concert Band, Beginners Band and invited guest players for the remaining dances.
 In total, senior band members cover an incredible 16 miles - playing the Flora Dance nearly 1000 times!

 A few legends exist surrounding the origin of Flora Day, but the most famous relates to St Michael's victory over the Devil who reputedly tore the lid off Hell (i.e. Hell's Stone), as depicted on the Helston Town Band emblem.